Ultra Low Latency Video Streaming Technology

 Display

-The period from SDI/HDMI output of the receiver to display the video on monitor (monitor-dependent part)
+The period from the decoding reciever output of the receiver to display the video on monitor (monitor-dependent part)

-In order to solve the delay problem that occurs during simple transmission, Soliton developed RASCOW2, which is the second version of RASCOW (Real-time Auto Speed Control based On Waterway-model) Solitons’s original codec management/communication protocol.
-RASCOW2 makes the encoding procedure faster while controlling all transmission settings faster and more efficiently.
+In order to solve the delay problem that occurs during simple transmission, Soliton developed RASCOW2, which is Soliton’s streaming protocol for high reliability and ultra low latency.
+Standing for Real-time Auto Speed Control based On Waterway-model, RASCOW2 is Soliton second generation of live streaming ensuring the encoding procedure is ultra fast, while controlling all transmission effectively.
 This feature succeeded in significantly reducing the delay associated with compression.

-With almost zero latency, it is now possible to remotely control a car or construction equipment connected to Zao-SH in a remote location.
-Until now, the delay on live control transmission systems was too large and it was difficult to perform remote operations safely with a live video stream.
-With the ultra-low latency Zao-SH, it is possible to control machinery effectively with a live video stream that is in almost real time from a remote location.
+With almost zero latency, it is now possible to remotely control a car, construction equipment, drone, robot, or other remote device either via a Zao X or utilizing the Zao-SDK.
+Until now, the delay on live control transmission systems were too long, and it was difficult to perform remote operations safely with a live video stream.
+With ultra-low latency Zao solutions, it is possible to control machinery effectively with a live video stream viewing in almost real time from a remote location.

 Mobile networks of different cellular carriers can be bonded into one network to significantly increase bandwidth and stabilize the communication speed.